-GMAT and GRE
+GMAT and GRE Exam Information

 How important is your exam score?

-Letters of recommendation, essays, relevant work experience, undergraduate performance, extracurricular and community activities are all important factors considered by the admissions committee.
-Because the committee takes what could be described as a "holistic" approach in evaluating graduate candidates, an applicant should not be discouraged if their GMAT or GRE score is average or even slightly below average.
+Letters of recommendation, essays, relevant work experience, undergraduate performance, and extracurricular/community activities are all important factors considered by the admissions committee.
+Because the committee takes what could be described as a "holistic" approach in evaluating graduate candidates an applicant should not be discouraged if their GMAT or GRE score is average or even slightly below average.
 That said, it is hard to overstate the importance of a good GMAT or GRE score.
 Along with your GPA, the GMAT or GRE provides a quantitative metric for the admissions committee to evaluate you as a candidate.

 Can the GMAT or GRE requirement be waived?

 In some cases, yes.
 Depending on the program you are applying for you may be eligible for an exam waiver based on one of the following: